seanbyrne88/boiMap/README.md

 # Binding Of Isaac Afterlife Map Test

-Test for Binding Of Isaac Afterlife mod
+Test for Binding Of Isaac Afterlife mod written in python 3.

 # Usage :
+Clone repoistory, navigate to directory and use the following command.
 ```sh
 $ python map_generator.py
 ```